 Another Note on the State Passive (Zustandspassiv in German)

-• While the "Zustandspassiv" denotes a state resulting from a previous action, it's less common in modern German.
+While the "Zustandspassiv" denotes a state resulting from a previous action, it's less common in modern German.
 Native speakers often prefer the "Vorgangspassiv" for past actions.
-So when we say "der Brief ist geschrieben" (The letter is written), the preceding action must have been the writing of the letter.
-The point of the Zustandspassiv is therefore to communicate that the action has now been completed.
+So when we say "der Brief ist geschrieben" (The letter is written), the preceding action must have been writing the letter.
+The point of the Zustandspassiv is, therefore, to communicate that the action has now been completed.

-• German native speakers often use the Vorgangspassiv in the past to avoid the Zustandspassiv altogether.
-So they would say "Der Brief ist geschrieben worden" (The letter has been written).
-It is for that reason that the Vorgangspassiv has become more important.
-However, there are some forms of the Zustandspassiv that are still used fairly frequently.
+German native speakers often used the Vorgangspassiv in the past to avoid the Zustandspassiv altogether.
+So they would say, "Der Brief ist geschrieben worden" (The letter has been written).
+For that reason, the Vorgangspassiv has become more important.
+However, some forms of the Zustandspassiv are still used fairly frequently.

 Mastering the passive voice in German is pivotal for effective communication.
 Be mindful of overusing it; choose the active voice when the agent is more crucial than the action itself.